maturk/dn-splatter/README.md

 </details>

 ## Updates
+- 29.11.2024: We release [AGS-Mesh](https://xuqianren.github.io/ags_mesh_website/) which improves mesh reconstruction using a novel depth and normal filtering strategy.
+We release code for Splatfacto based AGS-Mesh model and 2DGS based AGS-Mesh model.
+Please see the readme for more details.
 - 17.10.2024: [FusionSense](https://github.com/ai4ce/FusionSense) improves DN-Splatter in sparse settings for robotic tactile applications! 🚀
 - 04.09.2024: Support Open3d TSDF to extract mesh, support Patch-based Depth Correlation Loss from [SparseGS](https://github.com/ForMyCat/SparseGS) for monodepth supervision, support visualizing normal estimates from the Gaussian geometry and estimated surface normal from depths, support colmap SFM point cloud initialization for MuSHRoom dataset.
 - 14.06.2024: Support gsplat [v1.0.0 🚀](https://x.com/ruilong_li/status/1799156694527909895).
 Faster training and better memory consumption.
 Training with `--pipeline.model.predict_normals` is about 20% slower than without.